 Not all construction jobs require manual skills or labor, so if you aren’t the physical type, there are still plenty of opportunities to work in a lucrative construction-related field.
-Among those “hands-off” kinds of jobs, cost estimator is among the highest paying, and demand for good estimators is high.
+Among those “hands-off” kinds of jobs, cost estimator is one of the highest-paying, and demand for good estimators is high.
 Most employers do require a minimum of education and experience along with the ability to use current cost estimator software before considering someone for this job, but anyone with a finance background and proven success record with budgeting should be able to get a foot in the door.

 The need for plumbers in construction is spurred on by several factors, not the least of which is the upsurge of new building construction that has already begun and is anticipated to be on the rise over the next few years.
 There is also high demand for plumbers who can do the refurbishment of old systems and replace them with higher-efficiency, low-flow systems.
 It has also been observed that a larger number of plumbers have been retiring in recent years, mostly due to the Baby Boomer generation beginning to make its exit from the active workforce.

 If you can say definitively that you aren’t afraid of heights, you might want to look into a job as a glazier.
 Glaziers are responsible for cutting and fitting windows, storefronts, and skylights.
 They also seal, fasten, and remove the glass from every conceivable location and from every conceivable height.
-The sheer nature of this job leaves it in perpetual demand, and it is a trade that is relatively easy to learn.
+The potentially hazardous nature of this job leaves it in perpetual demand, and it is a trade that is relatively easy to learn.

 Concrete Finisher and Cement Mason

 Masons and finishers literally lay the foundations for successful construction projects.
-They work with various reinforcing materials such as rebar, then pour, spread, and level cement mixtures, and monitor the hardening of the material.
+They work with various reinforcing materials, such as rebar, then pour, spread, and level cement mixtures, and monitor the hardening of the material.
 They then apply sealants to create a strong and reliable foundation upon which to build.
-It is a job of vital importance and requires numerous hands to get the job done.
-That is why it has been and will remain a high-demand job in construction, and one that doesn’t require years of education or training to master.
+It is a role of vital importance and requires numerous hands to get the job done.
+That is why it has been and will remain a high-demand job in construction, and one that doesn’t require years of education or training to learn.

 Good painters are always in demand.
 In many cases, this is one area of construction that can provide the entry-level experience that leads to better-paying and even permanent employment positions.
-It isn’t the most lucrative of jobs, but it often requires no skills or experience, and large jobs call for numerous painters at every skill level to complete the project on time.
+It isn’t the most lucrative of jobs, but entry-level positions often require no skills or experience, and large jobs call for numerous painters at every skill level to complete the project on time.
 Some companies even offer apprenticeship programs for those who want to make painting their career.